How many pillows should you sleep with?

 For example, individuals with acid reflux [2] or respiratory issues may require an elevated head position, often achieved by stacking two or more pillows or using a wedge pillow.

 People with neck or back pain should choose the number of pillows that support natural spinal curvature without causing pressure points.
-Sometimes, using a specialised cervical pillow in place of multiple standard pillows is more effective.

-Allergies also impact pillow choice; hypoallergenic pillows may be preferred, and fewer pillows can reduce dust mite accumulation, improving air quality during sleep.
+Allergies also impact pillow choice: Hypoallergenic pillows may be preferred, and fewer pillows can reduce dust mite accumulation, improving air quality during sleep.

 Should I sleep without a pillow?